Domestic Builder Statutory Warranties – What are they and why are they important?

-In Victoria, perhaps helpfully (for simplicity’s sake), there is no distinction between types of defects and associated limitation periods – the standard building industry limitation period applies, which is 10 years (in order to commence a ‘building action’).
+In Victoria, perhaps helpfully (for simplicity’s sake), there is no equivalent distinction between types of defects and associated limitation periods – the standard building industry limitation period applies, which is 10 years (in order to commence a ‘building action’).
 So in some senses, the Victorian regime is more consumer-friendly.

 In many circumstances, such as building work for a stand-alone residential suburban home, the applicability of the statutory warranties will be relatively clear.
 However, in multi-purpose residential and commercial buildings, the scope of these kinds of statutory protections can be less clear.
 Furthermore, in jurisdictions such as New South Wales and the Australian Capital Territory, depending on the kind of defect one is dealing with, the opportunity for redress under those jurisdictions’ schemes may vary.

-In circumstances where statutory warranties do not apply, it may be very difficult, if not impossible, for a claim to be made out alternatively in negligence (save for in New South Wales which has new legislation on point).
+In circumstances where statutory warranties do not apply, it may be difficult for a claim to be made out alternatively in negligence (save for in New South Wales which has new legislation on point).
 It would depend on being able to prove a duty of care existed, that the duty was breached, and that the injured party relied on the duty being adhered to and did not have other means of protecting themselves from the breach.
 Also, where one is considered to be a commercial actor outside the scope of the warranties, one could sometimes be expected by a Court to have protected oneself by negotiating appropriate contractual terms.

 It follows that whether one is a commercial investor in a multi-purpose or commercial building in need of contractual protections, an owner or Owners Corporation dealing with defects seeking to claim under a statutory warranty regime, or a builder facing a claim under residential statutory warranties, it will be important to consult an experienced construction law firm that is familiar with the varying domestic building statutory warranty regimes across the country.